 "After being exiled from the most advanced town in post apocalyptic Australia, a drifter travels with a group of abandoned children to rebel against the town's queen."

-On this day in 1990, the Horror/SciFi flick known as Syngenor sunk its teeth into audience.
-The feature starred Starr Andreeff and David Gale, and here's the plot summary as provided by IMDB.com:
+A star is born!
+On this day in 1990 (in the U.S.), the Horror/SciFi flick known as Syngenor sunk its teeth into the home video audience.
+Directed by George Elanjian Jr., the feature starred Starr Andreeff, Mitchell Laurance, and David Gale; and here's the plot summary as provided by IMDB.com:

 "A scientist engineers a group of genetically engineered creatures for use as "supersoldiers" to fight U.S. wars in the Middle East.
 However, things get ugly when the creatures malfunction and turn on their creators."